 Brent T. launched the original website The Geftakys Assembly.com in November 2002 to expose corruption in the Geftakys Assembly ministry and to publicly call the leaders to take action.
 The site was hard-hitting and didn't pull any punches.
-Within a few months George Geftakys was removed from the Fullerton Assembly.
+Within a few months enough information had come to light that George Geftakys was removed from the Fullerton Assembly.
 The website had accomplished its initial purpose.

-In 2003 Brent handed over the site to Steve and Margaret Irons to take it in the direction of understanding and healing.
+In 2003 Brent handed over the site to Steve and Margaret Irons to take it in the direction of understanding and recovering from spiritual abuse.
 We renamed it Reflections... on the Geftakys Assembly and Spiritual Abuse.
-Margaret is now the editor and webmaster.
-In 2015 the site got a facelift and new name - High-Demand Church - to better engage many new readers who come from a host of harmful Bible-based ministries.
+Margaret became the editor/webmaster.

 We were former leaders in the Geftakys ministry.
 Our story tells how we got involved with George's ministry and how we left.
 It is crushing to realize that for twenty years we gave our lives to something that was wrong on so many levels.
 We are deeply grieved for the damage we perpetrated on others (more about that here.)
 Our work on this website is part of our effort to try to make amends in some small way.

 This site is the main repository for information on the Assembly ministry of George and Betty Geftakys.
 It is also an extensive library of information on abusive dynamics that develop in other Christian settings.
 You can contact us here.